microsoft/ReactiveMachine/Sources/content/docs/model-activities.md

        ... // regular execution
     }

-    // called if incomplete execution is detected during recovry public Task<TReturn> AfterFault(IContext context)
+    public Task<TReturn> AfterFault(IContext context)
     {
          ... // custom handling
     }
 }
 ```

-Inside the `AfterFault` handler we can, for example, perform some tests to figure out if the activity was already performed, and re-execute it only if those tests indicate so.
-This is appropriate when calling external services in a non-idempotent way, for example.
+The `AfterFault` handler is called when the runtime, during recovery, detects that this activity was previously started but did not complete.
+Inside the handler, we can take an appropriate action to deal with this situation.
+For example, we can perform some tests to figure out if the desired effect of the activity (e.g. creating a blob) has already taken place (i.e. the blob already exists), and re-execute it only if those tests indicate so.

+Conceptually, the `AfterFault` handler provides us with a mechanism that can wrap external calls that are not idempotent or not exactly idempotent into a truly idempotent activity.